helenaonsum/cse15l-lab-reports/labReport1.md

    ![Image](ssh-ing into 240.png)

-  Answer yes to the prompt by typing it into the command line and pressing enter.
+  Answer yes to the prompt by typing it into the command line and press enter.
-  Then you type in your password (Be aware: your password will be hidden from view when you are writing it) and press enter.
+  Then type in your password (Be aware: your password will be hidden from view when you are writing it) and press enter.
   You should then see something like this:

   ![Image](Succsessful 202 log in.png)

+  **You are now remotely connected!**

 ---

 **Step 3: Trying Some Commands**
-Test out the commands `cd`, `cp`, `pwd`, `ls` and `mkdir` on the remote computer (where you should be after ssh-ing)
+Test out combinations of the commands: `cd`, `cp`, `pwd`, `ls` and `mkdir` on the remote computer (where you should be after ssh-ing)

 Some commands to try are:
   * `cd ~`